noahpierau/noahpierau.github.io/index.md

 layout: page
 ---

 Welcome.
-My name is Noah.
+My name is Noah / Haon.
 I am dedicated to making a positive change in life.
 It is my mission to improve continuously and to inspire others.
 Together we create our future.

 ![background image](/background.jpg)